bringmeister/event-sourcing-with-kotlin/README.md

 Since we are doing event sourcing, events hold all data relevant to their context.
 We persist those events in order to construct our domain objects.

+### Application Layer vs Domain Layer

+- The application layer contains services.
+Those services glue together different components.
+However, they don't execute any business logic on their own.
+Instead they delegate this to the domain layer.
+A good example is the `ProductService.kt`.
+- The domain layer is the place where business logic is implemented.
+Domain entities (such as `Product.kt`) encapsulate data and business methods to (operate on that data).
+The domain layer should be independent of frameworks (as far as possible).

 ## Resources

 ### On Event Sourcing